Top 10 Local Dishes and Can’t-Miss Food in Bologna, Italy

 Tagliatelle al ragù

-A classic of Bolognese cuisine.
-Tagliatelle al ragù are a must-try.
-They consists of the perfect fusion between tagliatelle (long fresh pasta made of flour and egg) and an irresistible meat sauce (a mixture of pork and veal), seasoned with vegetables such as onion, celery, and carrot.
+A classic of Bolognese cuisine, tagliatelle al ragù are a must-try.
+This dish consists of the perfect fusion between tagliatelle (long fresh pasta made of flour and egg) and an irresistible meat sauce (a mixture of pork and veal), seasoned with vegetables such as onion, celery, and carrot.

-Its texture must be creamy and smooth to the palate, so it is essential to cook it over low heat for several hours, adding tomato sauce and red wine.
+Its texture must be creamy and smooth, so it is essential to cook it over low heat for several hours, adding tomato sauce and red wine.
+When serving, don’t forget to add Parmesan cheese to taste.
+In Bologna, Italy, food can always have a bit more of Parmesan sprinkled on top.

 Bologna Italy a plate of pasta with a meat sauce